cloudera-labs/terraform-cdp-modules/modules/terraform-cdp-deploy/README.md

 * `ex02-azure-basic` creates a basic CDP deployment on Azure.
 This example makes use of the [terraform-cdp-azure-pre-reqs module](../terraform-cdp-azure-pre-reqs) to create the required cloud resources.

+* `ex02-gcp-basic` creates a basic CDP deployment on GCP.
+This example makes use of the [terraform-cdp-gcp-pre-reqs module](../terraform-cdp-gcp-pre-reqs) to create the required cloud resources.

 In each directory an example `terraform.tfvars.sample` values file is included to show input variable values.

 ## Requirements